 “The position we’ve been in as a Club and then finding ourselves in The Qualifiers you have to do everything with a positive mindset.
 You can’t go into games thinking I hope we win, or I hope this comes off you’ve got to be really positive in your approach.”

-The Red Devils face Toronto Wolfpack on Saturday at the AJ Bell Stadium looking to make it four from four in The Qualifiers however Hastings knows how tough the game will be.
+The Red Devils face Toronto Wolfpack on Saturday at the The Salford Stadium looking to make it four from four in The Qualifiers however Hastings knows how tough the game will be.

 “This week’s game – apart from the first – will probably be our hardest test.